top of page

 Denise and her son, Blake.

 Denise’s story is unique.
 When her son, Blake, now twenty-one, was only three months old, her husband left her to raise the baby on her own.
 She suffered depression and often felt suicidal, but with the help of friends and her "angels," she successfully raised her son and began a journey of self-discovery.
 Along the way, something quite unexpected happened.
-Denise realized that she had fallen in love
+Denise realized that she had fallen in love… with a woman.

 Although her wife, Christina, has no problem with identifying as a lesbian, Denise refuses to be labeled—much like many of today’s youth.
 She is simply a woman in love with a woman.
 Now married for seven years, Denise and Christina, both educators, have two children together, aged five and three.
 With a common goal of raising awareness and establishing support for the LGBTQ community, both Denise and Christina envision a world where no one feels left out, regardless of race, gender or sexual orientation.